pebble-tree/node-foundationdb/README.md

 ## Tuple encoder

-Foundationdb keys can be arbitrary byte arrays, but unless you have a good reason, we recommend using [fdb tuples](https://apple.github.io/foundationdb/data-modeling.html#tuples) in most applications.
-If you use JSON for your keys, you can run into issues because of the lack of canonical JSON encoding.
-(Is the key `{"a":5,"b":6}` or `{"b":6,"a":5}`?
-And you can run into issues where range queries won't behave as expected.
-(Eg JSON encodes "10" < "2").
-The tuple encoding format fixes these issues for keys.
+Foundationdb keys can be arbitrary byte arrays, but byte arrays are awkward to work with in non-trivial databases.
+For most applications we recommend using [fdb tuples](https://apple.github.io/foundationdb/data-modeling.html#tuples) to encode your keys.

+The tuple encoder is strongly recommended over JSON for key encoding because:

+- JSON does not specify a canonical encoding.
+For example, `{a:4, b:3}` could be encoded as `{"a":4,"b":3}` or `{"b":3,"a":4}`. `1000000` could be encoded as `1e6`, `'⛄️'` could be encoded as `"⛄️"` or `"\u26c4"` and so on.
+Because FDB compares bytes in the key to fetch values, if the JSON encoder changes how it encodes your key, your data might vanish when you try to fetch it again later!
+- When performing range queries, JSON-encoded values aren't ordered in any sensible way.
+For example, 10 is lexographically between 1 and 2.

+These problems are addressed by using [FDB tuple encoding](https://apple.github.io/foundationdb/data-modeling.html#tuples).
+Tuple encoding is also supported by all FDB frontends, it formally (and carefully) defines ordering for all objects.
+It also supports transparent concatenation (tuple.pack(`'a'`) + tuple.pack(`'b'`) === tuple.pack(`['a', 'b']`)), so tuple values can be easily used as key prefixes without worrying too much.

-You can use the tuple encoder for database values too if you like, but the benefits the tuple encoder brings matter a lot less for values themselves.
-JSON / [msgpack](https://msgpack.org/index.html) / [protobuf](https://developers.google.com/protocol-buffers) are often more convenient for value encoding because they're more versitile and they don't restrict you to using lists for everything.
+You can use the tuple encoder for database values too if you like, the tuple encoding doesn't support objects so it can be more awkward to use compared to JSON / [msgpack](https://msgpack.org/index.html) / [protobuf](https://developers.google.com/protocol-buffers) / etc. And the unique benefits of the tuple encoder don't matter for value encoding.

 The javascript foundationdb tuple encoder lives in [its own library](https://github.com/josephg/fdb-tuple), but it is depended on and re-exposed here.
 You can access the tuple encoder via `fdb.tuple.pack()`, `fdb.tuple.unpack()`, etc.